Introduction to Tree Swallow Life History and our Nesting Guide:

-- Having your own Tree Swallow nest box project gives you an unparalleled
+- Having your own Tree Swallow nest box or boxes gives you an unparalleled

-opportunity to witness the nesting cycle of free-living songbirds up close, an
+opportunity to witness the nesting cycle of these free-living songbirds up close.

 - You'll find your swallows are superb teachers: they really let you see what's

 happening.
-Your observations and experiences with them will help you
+We know your experiences with them will help you understand a

-understand songbirds in general, and to help structure your learning we've
+nesting in particular, and to aid your learning we've created our Tree Swallow

-- The reproductive cycles of songbirds progress through a regular succession of
+- Songbird reproductive cycles progress through a regular succession of stages,

-stages, each with its own set of significant events, activities, and pressures.
+each with its own set of significant events, activities, and pressures.
+The details

-The details differ by species, but the general stages and issues apply to all.
+differ by species, but the stages and issues apply to almost all.

-sequence of stages in the Tree Swallow nesting cycle.
-Each topic addresses a
+sequence in which they normally occur during the Tree Swallow nesting cycle.

-- The topics are intended to complement and reinforce what you learn in the
+- The Nesting Guide topics are intended to complement and reinforce what you

-field.
-They are not meant to replace your own observations, which are the real
+learn in the field.
+They are not meant to replace your own observations, which

-- We hope you'll try to make watches each time you visit your project because, as
+- We do hope you'll try to make watches each time you visit your project because,

 - Making field watches isn't hard.
 Just bring along an old lawn chair, and relax